VElysianP/FinalCIS599ProgressivePhotonMapping/README.md

 <h1 id="finalcis599progressivephotonmapping">FinalCIS599ProgressivePhotonMapping</h1>
 <h2 id="algorithm">1.
 Algorithm</h2>
 <h3 id="data-structure">1) Data Structure</h3>
-<pre><code>Intersection isec;//intersection in the scene contains all of the information
+<pre><code>struct PixelHitPoint{
-Ray ray; //the coming firection of ray
+Intersection isec;//intersection in the scene contains all of the information Ray ray; //the coming firection of ray
 Point2i pixel; //the corresponding pixel of the hitpoint Point3f position; //the hitpoint position in world coordinate in the scene